plut/infinity_compiler/guide/src/lua_core.md

 pairs; the keys are strings matching the column headers for this table (with the same case).

-This returns the number of lines inserted.
-If the row does not match the format for this table then an error is thrown.
+When the table describes a top-level resource this returns `nil`.

-Since subresources use automatically-generated row IDs as their primary keys, if the `table` describes a subresource then any existing `row.id` value is ignored when this function is called; when the function returns, the field will be (over)written with the rowid of the newly inserted row.
+When the table describes a subresource, this returns the row ID of the inserted row.

 ## `simod.select(table, primary)`: read one row in a table